dchege711/study_buddy/readme.md

 :soon: Use email verification to validate accounts.

+:soon: Allow for password resets and account recovery.

 :soon: Client-side username verification and validation for new users.

-:soon: Fix bugs for new users.
+:white_check_mark: New users can't create cards.
+Fix the bug.

+:soon: Handle edge case for removing the last card in a tag

+:soon: Let users use normal LaTeX without double backslashes.
+Allow tab characters within the editable content.

+:soon: Allow filtering on the first set of filters.

+:soon: Include an about page with tutorial on how to use Study Buddy.

+:soon: Add an account page with configurable settings, e.g. code syntax theme, light vs dark UI, etc.

 :white_check_mark: Have a cleaner way of updating a user's metadata.
-I associated metadata with a userID.
-Metadata is separate from the cards.

-:white_check_mark: Make the email address as the unique identifier.
+:white_check_mark: Designate the email address as the unique identifier.

 :white_check_mark: Implement an authenticated log-in process.